yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/on-ubuntu/dashboard.md

 Tyk has its own APT repositories hosted by the kind folks at [packagecloud.io][1], which makes it easy, safe and secure to install a trusted distribution of the Tyk Gateway stack.

-This tutorial will run on an Amazon AWS *Ubuntu Server 14.04 LTS* instance.
-We will install Tyk Dashboard with all dependencies stored locally.

-We're installing on a `t2.micro` because this is a tutorial, you'll need more RAM and more cores for better performance.

 ### Prerequisites

 *   Have MongoDb and Redis installed - see [here][2] for details.